Březová-Oleško: Etymology

 The name Březová is an adjective from bříza, i.e. 'birch'.
 The name Oleško was probably derived from the personal name Oleš, which was a Czech variant of Alexius.

 Geography

 Březová-Oleško is located about 19 km south of Prague.
 It lies on the Prague Plateau on the right bank of the Vltava River.
 The highest point is the hill V Hoře at 392 m above sea level.
 The municipality is situated on a promontory delimited by the valleys of the Vltava and the stream Zahořanský potok.

 History

 The first written mention of both villages is from 1310 (as part of a donation to the Ostrov Monastery in Davle, written in a deed of Pope Clement V).

 Transport

 The municipality can be reached by regular transport from Prague, but it is impassable for cars as it is a dead end.

 Sights

-There are no protected cultural monuments.
+There are no protected cultural monuments in the municipality.